 Once you have arrived, this luxurious experience rivals any five-star boutique hotel.
 From the moment you enter, your senses will be treated to a beautiful portrayal of Arabian heritage, a refreshing resort-like ambiance, tantalizing a la carte and buffet dining, and the signature hospitality that Qatar Airways takes pride in.

 The lounge is vast, about the size of two football pitches, and is clearly one of the best Business Class airport lounges in the world.
-There is a water feature at the entrance, about 20×40 yards, it’s huge and gives the place a calming atmosphere, with tiny jets of water which move around in the pool.
+There is a water feature at the entrance, about 20×40 yards.
+It’s huge and gives the place a calming atmosphere, with tiny jets of water that move around in the pool.
 There is also a huge chandelier that seems to rise from the pool to the lounge upper level with a spiral staircase curving around it.

 This lounge is utterly luxurious, spacious, spotless, and private with groups of high back rattan chairs that remove you from everyone else.
 The lounge is divided into many small areas with self-service cold drinks and hot beverages scattered around the lounge.